 Anglers with a valid Ohio resident or West Virginia resident fishing license may fish on the Ohio River, its embayments or from either bank.
-The embayment and tributary reciprocal boundaries for each state are listed in the Waterfowl Hunting and Fishing on the Ohio River brochure available from West Virginia DNR offices, and online at wvdnr.gov/fishing/PDFFiles/ohio_river_hunt_fish.pdf.
-Ohio and West Virginia anglers may travel and fish embayments and tributaries to the landmark locations listed in the brochure.
+The embayment and tributary reciprocal boundaries for each state are available at wvdnr.gov/wp-content/uploads/2021/10/2021.10.21-Ohio-River-Reciprocal-Agreement-Chart.pdf.
+Ohio and West Virginia anglers may travel and fish embayments and tributaries to the landmark locations listed in this document.
 These locations are also defined by distance from the mouth of the tributary and GPS coordinates for convenience.